rachelAtFlatiron/EAST-SE-041023-Phase-2-React/01_components_props/README.md

 - [ ] Review how a component is written
 - [ ] Recognize destructured props and how to work with them
 - [ ] Observe how to render multiple components from a list

 ---

-## ✅ Objectives

-- Discuss the benefits of React over Vanilla JS
-- Explain the importance of components
-- Practice writing components
-- Define props and how to create them
-- Recognize destructured props and how to work with them
-- Recognize best practices when writing components and props
-- Render multiple components from a list

----